jaho1986/InterviewQuestions/Microservices.md

 -   Adding an authentication layer in the API gateway.
 -   Creating your own authentication microservice.

+#### Spring Security
+Spring Security is a powerful and highly customizable authentication & access-control framework.
+It is the de-facto standard for securing Spring-based applications.

+#### Spring Security Features
+-   Comprenhensive and extensible support for Authentication & Authorization.
+-   Protection agains attacks line session fixation, clickjacking, cross site request forgery, etc.
+-   Servlet API integration.
+-   Optional integration with Spring Web MVC.

+#### The OAuth 2.0 authorization framework
+Enables third-party application to obtain limited access to an HTTP service, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the third-party appplication to obtain acces on its own behalf.
+This specification repaces and obsoletes the OAuth 1.0 protocol.

 #### JSON Web Tokens (JWT):